-Dr. Siamdoust is a cultural historian whose work concentrates primarily on the intersection between politics and various modes of cultural production and media forms (music included) in Iran and the wider Middle East, with an acute focus on questions of cultural mediation, political power and social movements.
-As such, she also studies states and cultural policymaking.
-She is further interested in investigating the production of publics and counterpublics, the evolution of conceptions of authority and belief, and shifting notions of religiosity.
+Nahid Siamdoust is an anthropologist and cultural historian whose work focuses primarily on the intersection between politics and various modes of cultural production and media forms in Iran and the wider Middle East, with an acute focus on questions of cultural mediation, political power and social movements.
+She is the inaugural Ehsan Yarshater Postdoctoral Associate at the Yale Program in Iranian Studies at the MacMillan Center’s Council on Middle East Studies.
+She is also Lecturer at Yale’s Anthropology Department.